-As many of you know, I don’t recommend the flu vaccine for healthy people, although I do suggest that some people consider getting the flu vaccine (see below).
+As many of you know, I don’t recommend the flu vaccine for healthy people.
 Instead, I recommend a powerful protocol for flu prevention that my patients, my family and I all follow.
 Begin this protocol now—and continue it through April.
 (All of these products can be found at health-food stores and online.)

 The protocol includes...

 Influenzinum.
 I have recommended this homeopathic remedy on its own for more than 15 years.
 The manufacturers of Influenzinum reformulate it annually based on the flu viruses expected to predominate that year.
 One French survey found that 90% of 453 people who took Influenzinum did not get the flu.